nickpreston24/tpot-links-seeder/README.md

 `bash install-packages.sh`

+To ensure the most up to date packages, run [`nupu`](https://github.com/ThomasArdal/NuPU), which can be installed using the dotnet cli tool helper: `dotnet tool install --global NuPU`.

 Then run it in Hot Reload Mode by running `dotnet watch -p .`.
 This is similar to `nodemon`, but much, much faster. :wink:

 Swagger will generate a test UI for you and will auto regenerate on changes.